toyshousen/toyshousen/read.md

 - I’m currently learning C, C++ and C# languages.
 - I am also interested in game development.
 - I started to learn Unity 3D.
-- I decided to create a portfolio using gitHub.
+- I decided to create a portfolio after my first semester at college.

 <!---